-A third possible source of under-performance is imperfect strategy selection.
-At an aggregate level, people use the same heuristics as the model in roughly correct proportion for each environment.
-However, on a trial-by-trial basis, they may not always choose the most effective heuristic.
-We compared the strategy selected by participants on each trial to that chosen by the model.
-To measure imperfect strategy selection, we measured the reduction in net performance on trials in which participants chose a different strategy than the model, while controlling for the previous two sources of under-performance (by conditioning on the amount of information gathered and the use of information).4 As before, this reduction in net performance was quantified as a percentage of the net performance of the resource-rational model.
+A third possible source of underperformance is imperfect strategy selection.
+At an aggregate level, people use the same strategies as the model in roughly correct proportion for each environment.
+However, on a trial-by-trial basis, they may not always choose the most effective strategy.
+To quantify the impact of imperfect strategy selection on performance, we measured the reduction in net performance on trials in which participants chose a different strategy than the model, while controlling for the previous two sources of underperformance (by conditioning on the amount of information gathered and the use of information).4 This reduction accounted for 25.0% of the performance gap, by far the largest portion.
+Notably, random gambling accounted for more than half of this portion of the gap (13.9%).

 Finally, even when participants choose the same strategy as the model, they may not execute it perfectly.
-For example, they may set an incorrect satisficing threshold in SAT-TTB, or they may consider too many or too few additional features in SAT-TTB+.
-Such imperfect strategy execution is the fourth potential source of under-performance.
-To calculate this, we compared the participants' and the model's net performance when there was agreement in trial-wise strategy selection, again controlling for the first two sources of under-performance, and again measuring it as a percentage of the model's net performance.
+For example, they may set an incorrect satisficing threshold in SAT-TTB, or they may consider too many or too few additional features in targeted search.
+To quantify the impact of imperfect execution on performance, we compared the participants' and the model's net performance when there was agreement in trial-wise strategy selection, again controlling for the first two sources of underperformance.
+This accounted for the remaining 5.2% of the gap.
+Errors in executing targeted search-the most complicated strategy-accounted for most of this source (4.0%).